JunhaoSong/cuseistut/source/dd_loc/index.rst

 We have realized that the damping factor controls the converge rate, a larger **damping factor** will lead to slow converge rate but small uncertainty; a smaller **damping factor** will lead to fast converge rate but large uncertainty.
 Then how to choose proper damping factor?

 A good indicator is the `conditon number <https://en.wikipedia.org/wiki/Condition_number>`__.
 Conditon number quantifies the relationship between solution error and data error.
-In earthquake double difference location, the condition number should be in the range 40-80.
+In earthquake double difference location, the condition number should be in the range 40-100 (empirical).

 .. code::